zBritva/PowerBI-visuals-docs/docs/how-to-guide/high-contrast-support.md

   - /docs/latest/how-to-guide/high-contrast-support/
 ---

+**The article is outdated, read [updated article about high-contrast mode in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/high-contrast-support).**

 Windows *High-Contrast* setting makes text and apps easier to see by using more distinct colors.
 Read more about [high-contrast support in Power BI](https://powerbi.microsoft.com/en-us/blog/power-bi-desktop-june-2018-feature-summary/#highContrast).